Made.com: History

-was launched in March 2010 with £2.5 million funding and the organisation later received £6m in series B financing.
+was launched in March 2010 with £2.5 million funding and later received £6m in series B financing.

 In January 2013, launched in France led by digital entrepreneur David Vanek.
 In September 2013, launched in Italy.
 In the same month Philippe Chainieux, formerly CEO of Meetic/ Match.com Europe, was appointed as managing director and aired its first TV ad in the UK, Great Design Direct From The Makers.

 In October 2013, was selected as one of the initial 25 new UK businesses by the British government's Future Fifty programme of high-growth technology companies that the government wanted to help to expand and float.
 In December 2013, co-founder and former CEO, Ning Li, accompanied the prime minister, David Cameron, and other UK business delegates on a major trade trip to China.

 In September 2014, launched in the Netherlands and six months later, in March 2015, MADE launched the site in Germany led by Gloria Maria Reuss.
 In March 2015, Chloe Macintosh stepped down as creative director.

 In July 2015, raised $60m (£38m) in growth capital from Partech and Eight Roads Ventures to accelerate its expansion into Europe.

 In January 2017, founder Ning Li announced that he would be stepping down as chief executive of the company, but would remain involved as vice chairman of the board.
 The announcement came as the company reached £100m in sales.

 In March 2018, after reporting another 40% year on year sales growth, raised a further £40m equity funding from institutional investors in order to consolidate its market position in Europe.